 The Company artists are selected and admitted each year during an interview process with a video audition for class placement.
 Numbers are limited to maintain cost, low student/teacher ratios, and individual attention.
 New students are required to meet with the director of the program for an interview to discuss the student’s goals and past experiences in order to gain admittance into the Company program.

-Tuition for Company is $3,200.00 for the year with a $150.00 registration fee.
+Tuition for Company is $3,250.00 for the year + $150 Non-Refundable Registration Fee.
 This includes weekly classes and all of the production costs for the different shows.
 There are additional immersions and workshops offered throughout the year for an additional cost.